stuit-zz/TowerDefense/README.md

 # TowerDefense
-Ready to use isometric TowerDefense game engine
+Ready to use isometric TowerDefense game engine on base of Starling framework.

-- Clean code.
+- Well commented and clean code.
 - Isometric view engine with easy pathfinding algorithm.
 - Included .fla file for assets managing, which should be put in data folder after being changed.
 - SWF assets are converted to bitmaps in game engine.